JohnBatmanMySlinky/Advent-of-Code/README.md

 3. ok
 4. accidentlly skipped the last line of the file. that wasted an hour of my life.
 5. part b was so straightforward it was confusing
+6.
+7. first ever tree traversal. this was painful. solutions aren't too bad but they FOREVER.